Missing Texas dog found safe in Indiana, 3 years after later - NewsBreak

 MARION, Ind. ( WXIN ) – A dog who traveled more than 1,100 miles away from her Texas home is reunited with her owners after being found in Indiana.

-Daisy the dog was missing for three years – until she walked up to the back door of Tiffany Clay’s home in Marion, Indiana, last week.Dogs are bilingual!
-Scientists find they can detect speech changes between languages
+Daisy the dog was missing for three years – until she walked up to the back door of Tiffany Clay’s home in Marion, Indiana, last week.Diabetic Alert Dogs: How one dog changed a girl’s life forever

 Clay took Daisy to the vet to see if she was microchipped, and that’s when they got a major shock: Daisy was missing from Houston, Texas.